Allen-Nesbitt

 Allen is the first Black person to lead a Democratic opposition research firm.

 In 2018, Allen advised several of America’s largest independent expenditure campaigns.
-In California, Allen supported the creation and strategy behind the Need to Impeach campaign.
-He led staffing model design and research team design elements of the organization for its first year, during which the campaign engaged more than six million supporters.
+In California, he helped create and shape the strategy for the Need to Impeach campaign, leading staffing and research team design during its first year—a period in which the campaign engaged more than six million supporters.

-Prior to the 2018 election, Allen and the Nesbitt & Parrinello team were part of some history-making races across the United States.
-In New York, Allen’s team supported Sean Patrick Maloney in his victory over Tea Party incumbent Nan Hayworth in one of the most competitive Democratic pickups of 2012.
-With his victory, Maloney became the first openly gay member of Congress from New York.
-In an even closer race in California, Ami Bera beat Dan Lungren by just 5,700 votes.
-The Bera-Lungren matchup was one of the most closely watched in the nation, and outside groups funneled $8.65 million into the race.
-Bera became just the third Indian-American to serve in the House and was the only such member in the 113th Congress.
+Before the 2018 election, Allen and the Nesbitt & Parrinello team played key roles in historic races across the country.
+In New York, his team supported Sean Patrick Maloney’s victory over Tea Party incumbent Nan Hayworth in one of the most competitive Democratic pickups of 2012, making Maloney the first openly gay member of Congress from New York.
+In California, Ami Bera defeated Dan Lungren by just 5,700 votes in a closely watched race that drew $8.65 million in outside spending.
+Bera became only the third Indian American to serve in the House and was the sole Indian American in the 113th Congress.

-As a sought-after advisor on statewide elections, Allen helped Virg Bernero win a tough primary for governor in Michigan and helped Kendrick Meek win a wild primary for U.S. Senate in Florida.
+As a sought-after advisor on statewide elections, Allen helped Virg Bernero win a tough primary for governor in Michigan and guided Kendrick Meek to victory in a competitive U.S. Senate primary in Florida.

-In state and local campaigns, Allen helped the Virginia Democratic Party win four seats in the House and take back control of the Senate for the first time since 1999.
-Allen and his team have provided research for state parties including the Maryland Democratic Party, the Minnesota DFL, and the Indiana Democratic Party.
+At the state and local level, Allen helped the Virginia Democratic Party win four seats in the House and regain control of the Senate for the first time since 1999.
+He and his team have provided research for state parties including the Maryland Democratic Party, the Minnesota DFL, and the Indiana Democratic Party.
 Allen has been a Democratic opposition researcher since 2001.

-In his consulting role at Monitor Deloitte, Allen worked to build a new practice in government transition strategy, and he supported a team that won an HHS challenge around emergent blockchain technology strategy in healthcare.
+During his consulting tenure at Monitor Deloitte, Allen helped build a new government transition strategy practice and supported a team that won an HHS challenge for emergent blockchain technology strategy in healthcare.

-Allen served on the research team of American Coming Together, the precursor to today’s super PACs.
-At ACT, Allen designed and programmed finance pitches that drove a record $202 million operation in the 2004 presidential election.
+Earlier in his career, Allen served on the research team at America Coming Together, the precursor to today’s super PACs.
+There, he designed and programmed finance pitches that helped drive a record $202 million operation during the 2004 presidential election.

-Allen grew up in New York City and in Kansas.
-He is a rabid Jayhawk who now lives in San Francisco.
+Allen grew up in New York City and Kansas.
+A devoted Jayhawk, he now lives in San Francisco.